 - The Rums of the Man With the Stroller (French) – Laurent Cuvier is more a magazine style writer than a reviewer, yet his site has no shortage of those either, and he serves the French language market very nicely.
 Plus, all round cool guy.
 The poussette has been retired, by the way.

-- Le Blog a Roger (French) – Run by a guy whose tongue-in-cheek nome-de-plume is Roger Caroni, there’s a lot more to his site than just rums…also whiskies and armagnacs.
+- Le Blog a Roger (French) – Run by a guy whose tongue-in-cheek nom-de-plume is Roger Caroni, there’s a lot more to his site than just rums…also whiskies and armagnacs.
 Good writing, brief notes, nice layout.

 - Who Rhum the World?
 (French) – Oliver Scars does like his rums, and writes about the top end consistently and well, especially the Velier Caroni and Demerara ranges.

-- Barrel Aged Thoughts (German) – A site geared primarily towards independents, and a strong love of Caronis, Jamaicans and demeraras.
+- Barrel Aged Thoughts (German) – A site geared primarily towards independents, and a strong love of Caronis, Jamaicans and Demeraras.
 Nicely long form type of review style.

 - John Go’s Malternatives – John, based in the Philippines, writes occasionally on rum for Malt online magazine.
 Good tasting notes — and its his background narrative for each rum that I really enjoy and which will probably remain in the memory longest.

 - Whisky Digest (FB) – Now here’s a gentleman from Stuttgart who eschews a formal website, and whose tasting notes and scores are posted on FB and Instagram only.
 Crisp, witty, informative, readable mini reviews, really nice stuff.
 Love his work.
 Also posts reviews on Instagram, which is unusual for written work.

 - Rumtastic (UK) – “Another UK Rum Blog” his website self-effacingly says, and he modestly and deprecatingly considered himself a merely “awesome, ace, wicked dude” in a comment to me some time ago.
 Short, brief, trenchant reviews, always good to read.